 Domaine du Vieux Télégraphe in Châteauneuf-du-Pape, in the Rhone Valley, was founded in 1898 by Hippolyte Brunier.
 Located on the highest terrace of the appellation, the domaine was named for an 18th century telegraph relay tower located nearby.
 Today the 173-acre domaine is run by Daniel and Frederic Brunier, the great grandsons of the founder.
 Vieux Télégraphe is one of the appellation’s most admired estates.
 The vineyards are planted to 65% Grenache, 15% Syrah, 15% Mourvedre and 5% Cinsault and other grapes.

 I previously wrote about Vieux Télégraphe in 2010 Châteauneuf-du-Pape: My Recommendations.
-The ’10 version of this wine is spectacular and still available at retail.
+The ’12 version of this wine is spectacular and still available at retail for about $60 per bottle.
 Happy hunting!

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.